Greece Moments Greece Moments

 Panagia Makrini: Impressively built in a cave

-A particularly fascinating little church is the Panagia Makrini, which was built in a huge cave.
-Equipped with a flashlight, you will discover ancient frescoes from the 14th century AD in the back of the church.
+A particularly fascinating little church is the Panagia Makrini, which was built inside a huge cave.
+Equipped with a flashlight, you will discover ancient frescoes from the 14th century in the back of the church.

 samos wandern agia ekaterini